Andy Cohen: Personal life

 Cohen is the first openly gay host of an American late-night talk show.
 In December 2018, he announced he would become a father in 2019 with the help of a surrogate.
 His son, Ben, was born February 4, 2019.
 His daughter, Lucy, was born April 29, 2022.

+Andy is an avid fan of the Grateful Dead and has been spotted dancing among fans at their concerts.
+He is also friends with Dead & Company guitar player John Mayer.

+Cohen supported Kamala Harris in the 2024 United States presidential election.

+In response to antisemitism during the Gaza war following the October 7 attacks, Cohen declared himself a "proud American Jew" and participated in a two-day summit for Jewish influencers in 2024.